trackmania-rl/tmrl/README.md

 # TMRL
-TMRL (`tmrl`) puts together a Python framework for distributed real-time Reinforcement Learning, demonstated on the TrackMania 2020 and TrackMania Nation Forever video games.
+TMRL (`tmrl`) consists in a Python framework for distributed real-time Reinforcement Learning, demonstated on the TrackMania 2020 and TrackMania Nation Forever video games.

 ![Image](docs/img/tm_annimation.gif)